Awaissm111/Awaissm111/README.md

 # Hi there! 👋
-I'm **Awais Saleem**, a **Senior Software Quality Assurance Engineer** with over **5 years of experience** in testing and end to end QA process of web and mobile applications across US financial, healthcare, and Al chatbot applications.
-Proficient in functional, regression, sanity, exploratory, and Al-driven test case design and execution.
-Contributed to faster release cycles with CI/CD pipelines integration.
-Strong understanding of Agile methodologies, cross-team collaboration, and quality ownership throughout SDLC.
-I aim to ensure product quality and support continuous QA improvement in your organization.
+I'm **Awais Saleem**, AI-driven Sr. Software QA Engineer - ISTQB Certified with hands-on experience in end-to-end testing of web and mobile applications across domains like U.S. financial, online payments, insurances, AI-powered job portals, and LLM-based chatbots applications.
+Proficient in designing and executing AI-enhanced test cases, boosting automation efficiency and test coverage.
+Skilled in QA methodologies and processes improvements with strong command of tools.
+Agile/Scrum-experienced, collaborating cross-functionally to ensure quality.
+I deliver reduced defects, faster releases, and scalable AI-powered QA practices for high-quality software.
 ---

 ## 🌟 About Me